-From optimization theory, it is well established that a local optimum of (1) is also a global optimum, which can be found in polynomial time using a search algorithm based on local information, if S is a convex set and g is a convex function.
-Intuitively, finding an optimum on a nonconvex set is challenging, because the direction towards the optimum can lead to a boundary as seen in Figure 4.
-Similarly, if the objective function is nonconvex, the search can reach a local optimum and stop as seen in Figure 5.
+From optimization theory, it is well established that a local optimum of (1) is also a global optimum, which can be found in polynomial time and often very fast, if S is a convex set and g is a convex function.
+The intuition is as follows: searching for an optimum on a nonconvex set is challenging as it would be difficult to "cross" any gaps as seen in Figure 4.
+In addition, a convex objective function is necessary for a global optimum to exist as seen in Figure 5.